Anti-Tissue Transglutaminase Antibody

-If your health care provider thinks you have celiac disease, he or she may order several
+If your healthcare provider thinks you have celiac disease, they may order several

 What do my test results mean?

-Keep in mind that no one test can say for sure that you have celiac disease.
-Your health care provider will use other things to help confirm the diagnosis.
+Keep in mind that no 1 test can say for sure that you have celiac disease.
+Your healthcare

 How is this test done?